franzaurus/pochi/README.md

 # pochi
-the child theme of Poe by Anders Noren.
+This is a child theme of Poe.
+A repository for my child theme creation blog post at https://franzaurus.wordpress.com/2022/09/06/create-yourself-a-child-block-theme/